jdoleary/Spellmasons/docs/Tasks/Bugs.md

 ## Bugs
+- check decoy health in multiplayer vs singleplayer
+- TheyCallMeWitch — 12/01/2023 8:15 PM
+Swapping with Blue Portals then forces you to enter the portal Resurrecting a player (at least with Toxic Res) does not consider that player's Ready status for determining the round's end
+- TheyCallMeWitch — 12/01/2023 7:40 PM
+Sometimes, for no apparent reason, only one purple portal will appear, leaving one player stranded at level's end
 - fix: UI: Decoy health isn't listed in card like other summons
-    - also fix: miniboss tooltips don't have correct health and mana listed
+    - also fix: miniboss summon tooltips don't have correct health and mana listed
 - Investigate console.error('Unable to end turn because caster is undefined') occurances
     - also: 'Cannot SPAWN_PLAYER, fromPlayer is undefined.'
     - also: console.error('Critical Error, caster unit not found');